Mouwrice/thesis-typst/measurements/measurement_results.typ

 === Results Example

-To further clarify the results in the coming sections, consider the following example.
+To further clarify the results in the coming sections and the way they are presented, consider the following example.
 It is a measurement of an air drumming recording which has been tracked by both Qualisys and MediaPipe.
 The MediaPipe `FULL` model has been used, together with the regular `Landmark` marker type.
 #footnote[The complete results of the example here are from the following measurement: #link("https://github.com/Mouwrice/DrumPyAnalysis/tree/main/data/measurements/maurice_drum_regular/FULL")[https://github.com/Mouwrice/DrumPyAnalysis/tree/main/data/measurements/maurice_drum_regular/FULL #link-icon]]

 The trajectory of the left wrist marker can be plotted, e.g. the trajectory along the z-axis (vertical axis) in @maurice-drum-regular-left-wrist-full-landmark.

-The deviations are plotted in a box plot (@maurice-drum-regular-left-wrist-full-landmark-deviation), as well as the stability of the signal (@maurice-drum-regular-left-wrist-full-landmark-stability).
+The deviations can be plotted in a box plot (@maurice-drum-regular-left-wrist-full-landmark-deviation), as well as the stability of the signal (@maurice-drum-regular-left-wrist-full-landmark-stability).

-Lastly, the deviation and stability values are also made available by describing them in a tabular format as shown in @drum-regular-dev-table and @drum-regular-sta-table.
+Lastly, the deviation and stability values are also made available by describing them in a tabular format as shown in @drum-regular-dev-table and @drum-regular-sta-table, respectively.
+The tables are split up per axis and show the mean, standard deviation, min, max, and some percentiles of the deviation and stability values.

 #figure(
   caption: [The trajectory along the z-axis (vertical axis) of the `maurice_drum_regular` measurement.
 Model: `FULL`, Marker type: `Landmark`, Marker: `Left Wrist`.],